-Rugby Borough Football Club was founded in 1994 and has grown considerably over the years to the club we are today, with around 60 teams across all ages of boys, girls, men and women.
+Rugby Borough Football Club was founded in 1994 and its history is rich with junior football in Rugby.
+Borough has grown considerably over the years to the club we are today, with around 60 teams across all ages of boys, girls, men and women.
 Our award-winning facility at Kilsby Lane has also continued to grow and develop to support our club’s growth in Rugby.

 New Stand & Turnstile

 Our new Alan Young stand is erected and opened by Coventry City legend and FA Cup winner Steve Ogrizovic.
 Turnstile work was completed.

 The Football Stadia improvement fund helped with the investment with the Sports trust Trustees providing £36,000 towards the project.

 ONE CLUB IDENTITY

 Rugby Town Juniors change their name to Rugby Borough to align with the rest of the club.
 The ‘One Club’ identity vision is achieved with Men’s, Women’s, Girls, Boys, Veterans, Pan-ability and age-related sections all set up.

 Rugby Borough Women’s & Girls FC was formed with 5 teams from the existing set up and attracting sponsors Amber Utilities and McDonalds to kit them out.
 An all-female committee is elected to uniquely dedicate support for this growth area.